Xcceleran-do/mindplex-token/README.md

 - **Pauser Role (PAUSER_ROLE)**: Can pause and unpause token transfers.
 - **Minter Role (MINTER_ROLE)**: Can mint new tokens up to the maximum supply.

-The contract is deployed with an initial supply of the maximum number of tokens minted to the deployer's address.
+The contract is deployed with an initial supply minted to the deployer's address.
+The maximum number of tokens that can be minted is also set on deployment.

 ## Implementation